 Welcome to Manhattan’s Peter Detmold Park!
 The park is named after a former president of the nearby Turtle Bay Association.
 The park is located near East 49th to East 51st Street along the FDR Drive near the East River.

 Welcome!
 Coming in from the East 51st Street entrance there are two sets of steep brown stone steps.
 The first level leads to a walkway which goes over the popular Peter Detmold Dog Park below.
-The walkway crosses over the FDR and leads down near the East River via a short promenade with benches and trees including Bradford Pear (invasive) and Pin Oak (native).
+The walkway crosses over the FDR and leads down near the East River via a short promenade with benches and trees including Callery Pear (invasive) and Pin Oak (native).
 If we continue going down the stairs we go into the park itself.
 Let’s take the walkway to the East River first before we explore the rest of the park.

 Arriving at the promenade we see fantastic views looking north of the Ed Koch Bridge.